jamesallardice/jslint-error-explanations/articles/array-literal-notation.md

 > equivalent to the object creation expression `new Array(...)` with the same
 > arguments.

-All three linters are able to distinguish between calls that pass a number as the first argument.
-In that case they will not issue a warning.

 ### Why do I get this error?

 This error is raised to highlight a **potentially dangerous and unnecessarily verbose piece of code**.
-Before we look at why that above snippet is potentially dangerous, here's a rewritten version using array literal notation that passes JSLint and JSHint.
+Before we look at why that above snippet is potentially dangerous, here's a rewritten version using array literal notation that passes all three linters.
 Notice that it's significantly shorter:

 <!---
 {